Days Countdown

 As consumer preferences and shopping technologies evolve, Black Friday continues to adapt:

-Online dominance: E-commerce is increasingly becoming the primary channel for Black Friday shopping, with mobile shopping seeing particularly dramatic growth.
+Online dominance: E-commerce is increasingly becoming the primary channel for Black Friday shopping, with mobile shopping seeing particularly strong growth.

-Extended timelines: The trend toward month-long sales events rather than single-day frenzies appears likely to continue.
+Extended timelines: The trend toward month-long sales events rather than single-day rushes appears likely to continue.

 Experiential retail: Some physical stores are focusing on creating unique in-store experiences rather than competing solely on price.